tehwalris/mpi-myers-diff/README.md

 source ./euler/setup_environment.sh
 ```

-Compile all our binaries (optimized for Euler VI, which uses AMD Zen 2 processors) into the bin folder.
-If this script fails it means that the compilers haven't been loaded correctly.
+To compile all our binaries (optimized for Euler VI, which uses AMD Zen 2 processors) into the bin folder, run the following command LOCALLY (Euler's GCC version does not support compiling for Zen 2).
+Then copy the bin folder to Euler using rsync (see section below).

 ```shell
 ./scripts/compile_all_zen2.sh